-- Figure 11 illustrates the normal processing scenario of the Webservices Protocol as implemented by (a) the SMP Hub. - The diagram in this section illustrates the default behaviour of Participant Gateways and the SMP (b) Hub. - Step 1: The Initiator must use reasonable endeavours to first check that the Recipient Participant is (c) not Stopped.
-If the Recipient is not Stopped the Initiator will invoke the webservice using the URL of the e-Hub. - Step 1a: The SMP Hub will validate the incoming message (see section 5.5.8).
-Note: the SMP (d) validation will occur each time a message is received by the SMP Hub, but is only depicted once in the diagram for simplicity and readability. - Step 2: Upon successfully passing validation the SMP Hub will provide a positive Hub (e) Acknowledgement back to the initiator as an ase:MessageAcknowledgement from the SMP Hub.
+- (b) The diagram in this section illustrates the default behaviour of Participant Gateways and the SMP Hub. - (c) Step 1: The Initiator must use reasonable endeavours to first check that the Recipient Participant is not Stopped.
+If the Recipient is not Stopped the Initiator will invoke the webservice using the URL of the e-Hub. - (d) Step 1a: The SMP Hub will validate the incoming message (see section 5.5.8).
+Note: the SMP validation will occur each time a message is received by the SMP Hub, but is only depicted once in the diagram for simplicity and readability. - (e) Step 2: Upon successfully passing validation the SMP Hub will provide a positive Hub Acknowledgement back to the initiator as an ase:MessageAcknowledgement from the SMP Hub.
 Participants are under no obligation to process this file. - (f) Step 3: Upon successfully passing validation the SMP Hub will invoke a webservices call to the recipient using their specific URL and deliver the message.